Raasay: Calum's Road

 The two miles (3 km) of road between Brochel Castle and Arnish were built using hand-tools by Calum MacLeod over ten years.
 Only when complete was the road surfaced by the local council; by then Calum and his wife were the last inhabitants of Arnish.
 Calum's Road has been commemorated in music both by Capercaillie on their 1988 album The Blood is Strong and by Runrig in Wall of China from the album The Stamping Ground, as well as in a book by Roger Hutchinson.
 The BBC Radio 4 drama Calum's Road, based on Hutchinson's book and dramatised by Colin MacDonald, was first broadcast on 5 October 2013 starring Ian McDiarmid as Calum MacLeod.

 Harrison Birtwistle

-The composer Sir Harrison Birtwistle lived on Raasay from 1975 to 1983.
+The composer Harrison Birtwistle lived on Raasay from 1975 to 1983.
 His Duets for Storab, takes its name from Storab, a Viking prince who was shipwrecked and sought refuge on Raasay.
 Birtwistle's string quartet, The Tree of Strings, written in 2007, takes its title from a poem by Sorley MacLean.